Blosc/blogsite/posts/metalayers.rst

 Conclusions
 -----------

-As we have seen, Blosc2 format introduces two spaces where users can store their meta information.
+As we have seen, Blosc2 supports two different spaces where users can store their meta information.
+The user can choose one or another depending on her needs.

-On the one hand, the fixed-length metalayers are meant to store user meta information that not changes over time.
+On the one hand, the fixed-length metalayers are meant to store user meta information that does not change size over time.
 They are stored in the header and can be updated without having to rewrite any other part of the frame, but they can no longer be added once the first chunk of data is added.

-On the other hand, if users' meta information will change in size over time, they can store their meta information into variable-length metalayers.
-These metalayers are stored in the trailer section of a frame and are more flexible than fixed-length metalayers.
-However, each time that a metalayer content is updated, the trailer has to be rewritten.
+On the other hand, for users storing meta information that is going to change in size over time, they can store their meta information into variable-length metalayers.
+These are stored in the trailer section of a frame and are more flexible than its fixed-length counterparts.
+However, each time that a metalayer content is updated, the whole trailer has to be rewritten.